DPP-IV (Dipeptidyl Peptidase-IV)

 DPP-IV (Dipeptidyl Peptidase-IV) is a specialized peptidase enzyme that breaks down proline-rich peptide sequences — most notably the gluten-derived peptides responsible for non-celiac gluten sensitivity reactions and the casein-derived peptides implicated in dairy sensitivity.

-DPP-IV (Dipeptidyl Peptidase-IV) is studied for reduced gluten exposure symptoms in non-celiac gluten sensitivity, casein peptide breakdown for dairy sensitivity, cross-contamination protection (not replacement for gluten-free diet).
+DPP-IV is researched primarily for Gut Health.
 Multiple RCTs have demonstrated DPP-IV-containing enzyme blends (often called AN-PEP or Tolerase G) reduce circulating gluten peptide concentrations and reduce post-exposure GI symptoms in non-celiac gluten-sensitive individuals.